There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 OPTION 1: Website Development Cost When You Hire a Professional

-1. Cost of Setting up WordPress Website
+1. Cost of Setting up a WordPress Website

 • Website Hosting